Volker Türk: 2022–2023

-On 8 September 2022, Türk was selected to be the UN High Commissioner for Human Rights.
-He assumed office on 17 October 2022.
+Türk was selected to be the UN High Commissioner for Human Rights on 8 September 2022, and assumed office on 17 October 2022.
 His stated priorities include building a stronger UN human rights presence on the ground, and raising more money for a UN office that he said was underfunded.

-In 2023 he led the Human Rights 75 initiative, to advance women's and children's rights, support climate change mitigation, and empower people with disabilities.
+He led the Human Rights 75 initiative in 2023, to advance women's and children's rights, support climate change mitigation, and empower people with disabilities.
 Türk promotes human rights as a solution to new challenges, such as the implications of digital technology on privacy and freedom of expression.

-In January 2023, Türk criticized the "expedited removal" border policy of the administration of President Joe Biden and the United States under which non-citizens could be removed from the country or denied entry, saying it posed a risk to fundamental rights.
+In January that year, Türk criticized the "expedited removal" border policy of the administration of President Joe Biden and the United States under which non-citizens could be removed from the country or denied entry, saying it posed a risk to fundamental rights.

-In April 2023, Türk called on Russian authorities to free the longtime Kremlin critic Vladimir Kara-Murza who had been sentenced to a 25-year prison sentence on charges including treason.
+Türk called on Russian authorities in April to free the longtime Kremlin critic Vladimir Kara-Murza who had been sentenced to a 25-year prison sentence on charges including treason.
 The sentence is "another blow to the rule of law and civic space in the Russian Federation", said Türk.

-In May 2023, Türk said Iran in that year had an "abominable" track record of executions with an average of more than 10 people hanged each week.
+In May, Türk said Iran had an "abominable" track record of executions with an average of more than 10 people hanged each week.
 He called on Iranian authorities to abolish the death penalty.

 In July 2023, after a man at an authorized protest in Stockholm, Sweden, tore pages from a Quran and set them on fire, Türk condemned the burning as an act designed to divide and provoke hatred.
 During a subsequent Human Rights Council debate, several Muslim-majority countries urged greater accountability for actions offensive to religious beliefs, while western countries and the EU emphasized the importance of freedom of expression and voiced opposition to blasphemy laws.